iDairou/Soccer-app/my-app/README.md

 ````

-## CORS requests solutionyou to send cross-domain requests
+## CORS requests solution
 API is not intended to be called from a client application.
-To avoid it this it's enough to install plugin to your browser which allows you to send cross-domain requests.
+To avoid it it's enough to install plugin to your browser which allows you to send cross-domain requests.
 For chrome it would be Moesif Origin & CORS Changer (https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc).
 After installing this plugin just set your plugin ON (on your icon at the top), reload the page and everything should work fine.

 ## Author 🔥